 Different areas of ScyllaDB highlight different ways that I/O can be used:

 - Compaction uses application-level read-ahead and write-behind to ensure high throughout but bypass application level caches due to expected low hit rates (and to avoid flooding the cache with cold data)

 - Queries (reads) use application-controlled read-ahead and application-level caching.
 Application-controlled read-ahead prevents read-ahead over-runs since we know the boundaries of the data on disk ahead of time.
 Also application-level caching allows us to cache not only the data read from disk but also the work that went into merging data from multiple files into a single cache item

 - Small reads are aligned to a 512-byte boundary to reduce bus data transfers and latency

 - The Seastar I/O scheduler allows us to dynamically control I/O rates for compaction and queries (as well as other operation classes) to satisfy user service-level agreements (SLAs)

 - A separate I/O scheduling class ensures that commitlog writes get the required bandwidth and are not dominated by reads or dominate reads

 AIO/DIO is a good starting point for directly driving NVMe drives from the application to further bypass the kernel.
 This may become a future Seastar feature.

 We’ve shown four different ways to perform disk I/O on Linux and the different tradeoffs involved in them.
-It is easy to start with the traditional read/write operations or get good in-memory performance with mmap, but to achieve top performance and control, we’ve chosen asynchronous I/O for Scylla.
+It is easy to start with the traditional read/write operations or get good in-memory performance with mmap, but to achieve top performance and control, we’ve chosen asynchronous I/O for ScyllaDB.